nexmo-se/aws-call-analytics-client/README.md

 If you plan to test using `Local deployment` with ngrok for both the connector application and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).

 For the next steps, you will need:
-- The Transcribe Medical connector server's public hostname and if necessary public port,</br>
+- The Transcribe connector server's public hostname and if necessary public port,</br>
 e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:30000`  (as **`TRANSCRIBE_COMPREHEND_CNX_SRV`**, no `port` is necessary with ngrok or heroku as public hostname)

 ## Client application public hostname and port